Trump adds to chaos of health care deliberations

 The politics of Medicaid expansion has scrambled traditional political fault lines.
 It's not just a simple break between moderates and conservatives -- the differences of opinion are also between expansion and non-expansion state lawmakers.

-Those from expansion states have worked closely with leadership to try to protect their federal match dollars for as long as possible while those from non-expansion states have argue the Medicaid expansion should sunset as soon as possible.
+Those from expansion states have worked closely with leadership to try to protect their federal match dollars for as long as possible while those from non-expansion states have argued the Medicaid expansion should sunset as soon as possible.

 Bowling for votes